 Empire State Building

-Built in just 410 days, the famous Empire State Building is one of New York’s tallest structures, standing at 381 metres (1,250 feet) tall.
+Built in just 410 days, the famous Empire State Building is one of New York’s tallest structures, standing at 1,250 feet (381m) tall.
 The building's observation decks offer splendid views of the city.

-Known by many illustrious nicknames such as 'the Center of the Universe', this famous intersection at the corner of Broadway and 42nd Street is a feast of sound and colour, with flashing advertisements and gigantic billboards all around.
+Known by many illustrious nicknames such as 'the Centre of the Universe' and 'the Crossroads of the World', this famous intersection at the corner of Broadway and 42nd Street is a feast of sound and colour, with flashing advertisements and gigantic billboards all around.

 9/11 Memorial and Museum

-Constructed in the space that the Twin Towers once stood, the 9/11 Memorial Museum is a sobering reminder of the terror attacks that destroyed both towers in 2001, with a resulting death toll of close to 3,000.
+Constructed where the Twin Towers once stood, the 9/11 Memorial Museum is a sobering reminder of the terror attacks that destroyed the towers in 2001, with a resulting death toll of close to 3,000.
 Outside the museum is the Memorial Plaza, where visitors can walk among the oak trees and sunken fountains in remembrance of those lost.

 American Museum of Natural History